-- (i) Stormwater Application.

-- (ii) Stormwater Plan.

-- (iii) Operation and Maintenance Plan.

-(iv) If applicable, Erosivity Waiver as indicated in YCC 12.10.220.
-If Erosivity Waiver is submitted, a Stormwater Pollution Prevention Plan is not required to be submitted to the County.

-(v) If Erosivity Waiver is not applicable as indicated in YCC 12.10.220, submit Stormwater Pollution Prevention Plan (SWPPP)~~to County~~ to Ecology.
-Qualified personnel from the county reviews SWPPP for completeness and submits comments to ~~DOE~~Ecology prior to clearing and construction.

-(vi) Applicant provides Yakima County ~~Water Resources~~ Public Services a construction schedule ~~at least~~a minimum of two weeks prior to construction.
+- (i) Stormwater Application - (ii) Stormwater Plan - (iii) Operation & Maintenance Plan - (iv) If applicable, Erosivity Waiver as indicated in YCC 12.10.220.
+If Erosivity Waiver is submitted, a Stormwater Pollution Prevention Plan is not required to be submitted to the County - (v) If Erosivity Waiver is not applicable as indicated in YCC 12.10.220, submit Stormwater Pollution Prevention Plan (SWPPP).
+County reviews SWPPP for completeness and submits comments to DOE - (vi) Applicant provides Yakima County Water Resources a construction schedule at least two weeks prior to construction

-(vii) All new construction sites that disturb one acre or more, or are part of a larger common plan of development or sale, shall be inspected by qualified personnel prior to clearing or grading for construction if a high potential for sediment transport is determined.

-(viii) Yakima County ~~Water Resources Division~~ Public Services inspects site during construction and specifically any Structural BMPs.
+(vii) Yakima County Water Resources Division inspects site during construction and specifically any Structural BMPs

-(ix) Applicant arranges for recurring inspections either by Yakima County or Qualified Third Party, as indicated in YCC 12.10.340.
+(viii) Applicant arranges for recurring inspections either by Yakima County or Qualified Third Party, as indicated in YCC 12.10.340

-(c) Level 3 Projects.
+(c) Level 3 Projects